cdkini/fetch-takehome/README.md

     - Responsible for routing and acting as the entry and exit point for all requests.
 This takes the form of a REST router in this API.
 - Services
     - Instantiates all other components (providers, apps, and handlers) and uses dependency injection to set up the API.

+Each discrete section of our domain will have its own set of these components (just receipts for now).

 ## Next Steps